 Public health policies and health care are changing.
 The Affordable Care Act requires all health sectors to increase collaboration among health disciplines and adopt principles that improve population health, enhance patient experience, and lower per capita health care costs.

 URI has established partnerships with the health community, and is known for health-related research, scholarship, and creativity in the areas of neuroscience, drug discovery, medicinal plants and marine organisms, geriatrics, cancer, genomics, immunology, and behavior change, among others.

 Who is involved?

-- The College of Nursing, the College of Pharmacy, and College of Health Sciences are the academic core of the Collaborative.
-Read more about the new academic structure for Fall 2016.
+- The College of Nursing, the College of Pharmacy, and the College of Health Sciences are the academic core of URI’s Academic Health Collaborative.

-- The Institute for Integrated Health and Innovation fosters research, partnerships, and community engagement.
+- Institute for Integrated Health and Innovation fosters research, partnerships, and community engagement.